Snow -- rare so far this winter -- expected in the area

 Snow – a rare occurrence in the area so far this winter – appears to be on the way.

-The National Weather Service is forecasting rain and snow showers in the area tonight, with snow after 10 p.m. and wind gusts as high as 26 mph.
+The National Weather Service predicted the snow would start after 10 p.m.
+Wednesday, bringing with it wind gusts as high as 26 mph.

-The forecast calls for possible scattered snow showers on Thursday, with gusts possibly reaching 32 mph.
+The forecast calls for possible scattered snow showers today, with gusts possibly reaching 32 mph.
 Some snow showers may continue into Friday afternoon.

-Lee Hendricks, meteorologist for the NWS forecast office in Pittsburgh, said the accumulation in the Uniontown area is expected to be about one inch over night.
+Lee Hendricks, meteorologist for the NWS forecast office in Pittsburgh, expected Uniontown residents would wake up to about 1 inch of snow this morning, but wouldn’t see much else.

-For Thursday, he said, "we’re just looking at some snow showers, and not looking for any accumulation."
-But he did warn of "some blowing and drifting snow, with those winds.”
+“We’re just looking at some snow showers, and not looking for any accumulation (during the day),” Hendricks said.

-A winter weather advisory is in effect for parts of Fayette and Westmoreland counties from 7 p.m. tonight to noon on Thursday.
+A winter weather advisory is in effect for parts of Fayette and Westmoreland counties until noon today.
 In the Westmoreland Ridges-Fayette Ridges, including Champion and Ohiopyle, snow accumulations of 2 to 4 inches are expected with winds gusting as high as 40 mph.
 The NWS warned of slippery road conditions in those areas that could affect morning commutes.

-The snow forecast is a rare one in the area for this year, Hendricks explained, as he described measurements in the Pittsburgh area.
+The snow forecast is a rare one in the area for this year, Hendricks said.

 “Since Oct.
 1, we’ve had a grand total of 19.3 inches of snow,” he said.
 “The normal would be 31.3.
 So that puts us exactly a foot below normal.”